Kean Bryan: Sheffield United

 On 2 August 2018, Bryan joined Sheffield United on a free transfer, signing a three-year contract.
 The deal included a sell-on clause.
 Bryan signed for League One club Bolton Wanderers on a six-month loan on 30 January 2020.
 He played six times as they suffered relegation, and scored a late equaliser in a 2–1 loss at Blackpool on 25 February.

 On 28 November 2020, Bryan made his Premier League debut in a 1–0 away defeat against West Bromwich Albion.
 On 27 January 2021, he scored his first Premier League goal in a 2–1 away win over Manchester United.

 West Bromwich Albion

 On 7 September 2021, Bryan signed for West Bromwich Albion on a two-year deal following his release from Sheffield United in the summer.
-After sustaining a cruciate ligament injury in a 1-0 win against Hull City on November 3 2021, Bryan was ruled out for the rest of the season.
+After sustaining a cruciate ligament injury in a 1-0 win against Hull City on 3 November 2021, Bryan was ruled out for the rest of the season.
+In May 2023, Bryan was released.

+On 1 November 2023, Bryan announced his retirement from professional football citing advice from medical professionals regarding his on-going knee injury.